Recognition of prior learning

 Recognition from RACGP

-The Royal Australian College of General Practitioners (RACGP) considers recognition of prior learning for training posts completed in a hospital or clinic in Australia or New Zealand.
+The Royal Australian College of General Practitioners (RACGP) considers recognition of prior learning for post general registration training posts in accredited Australian or New Zealand hospitals or approved community posts.

 RACGP may grant recognition for: